OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 Validators on Arbitrum can post their claim on the validity of state roots, known as **assertions**.
 Ethereum, of course, does not know anything about the validity of these Arbitrum state roots, but it _can_ help prove their correctness. _Anyone_ in the world can then initiate a challenge over any unconfirmed assertion to start the protocol’s game.

 The assertions being disputed concern block hashes of an <a data-quicklook-from="arbitrum-chain">Arbitrum chain</a> at a given batch/inbox position.
 Given that Arbitrum chains are deterministic, there is only one correct history for all parties running the standard Nitro software.
-Using the notion of one-step proof, Ethereum can check whether someone is making a fraudulent assertion.
+Using the notion of one-step proof, Ethereum can check whether someone is making a fraudulent assertion after an interactive game is played to narrow down a dispute.

 If a claim is honest, it can be confirmed on Ethereum after a 6.4-day period (although the DAO can change this period).
 If a claim is malicious, anyone who knows the correct Arbitrum state can successfully challenge it within that 6.4-day window _and always win_ within a <a data-quicklook-from="challenge-period">challenge period</a>.